highscoreUx/blynk-nextjs/README.md

 # Here are Todos's for Blynk Project

 - [x] Update Docs and add todo
-- [ ] integrate user authentication using superbase and next auth
+- [x] integrate user authentication using superbase and next auth
 - [ ] improve landing page
+- [ ] add pagination to links and Qr codes